Run a Node

 Consensus Layer Sync Modes

-There are two ways to sync the consensus layer: initial sync, and checkpoint sync.
+There are two ways to sync the consensus layer: full sync, and checkpoint sync.
 OverScape users can only choose to sync consensus layer through checkpoint sync as it is set by default.
 The chronos client software runners can choose between the two sync modes.

-Initial sync:
+Full sync:

 - This sync mode downloads the beacon chain data, if it has lower head information than its peers.